 Managing the stress of living with type 1 diabetes

 Like many young girls, Olivia Di Pietro enjoys going to birthday parties with her friends.
 Yet when the bowls of snacks start circulating, along with the chocolate cupcakes and cans of soda, her thoughts immediately turn to the insulin pump she is wearing and what she can eat.
-Unlike the other children, Olivia – an 11-year-old with type 1 diabetes (T1D) – knows her food choices will affect her blood sugar readings.
+Unlike the other children, Olivia – a 14-year-old with type 1 diabetes (T1D) – knows her food choices will affect her blood sugar readings.
 And that is something she has had to live with for the past seven years.